Rio358/SuggestionUI/README.md

 # :warning: Information
-Script for sending suggestions in-game
+Script for sending reports in-game with discord webhook

 # :hammer_and_wrench: Requirements